CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 Furthermore, this document is also an attempt to explore and map out the consequences that the EU Cyber Resilience Act (CRA) is likely have for Open Source Ecosystems.
 The CRA is the first regulation that has language that explicitly affects Open Source ecosystems.
 This law introduces a new entity – the Open Source Software Steward – with obligations to them (and other Roles) to improve the state of Cybersecurity throughout Open Source Supply-chains.
-This has shown us that there's a need to map out what Open Source Supply-chains actually look like, and spell out what Roles can be found throughout it, and more.
+This shown us that there's a need to map out what Open Source Supply-chains actually look like, and spell out what Roles can be found throughout it, and more.
 This document therefore also represents the author's exploration of this topic, and could be considered as "public notes" on the matter.
-Still, the author hopes this document can be useful for others than himself and the CPAN Security Group!
+Still, the author hopes this document also can be useful for others than himself and the CPAN Security Group.

 Please take this document as it is – a public set of notes, intended as a source for illumination and as an ongoing conversation – taking incremental steps toward more transparent and accountable Open Source supply-chains.